Treatment of Bipolar Psychosis with Medications

 Treatment of bipolar psychosis entails the use of bipolar medications including antipsychotic medication.

-As noted in the beginning of this article, bipolar psychosis treatment is complicated due to the presence of mania and depression.
+Bipolar psychosis treatment is complicated due to the presence of mania and depression.
 Luckily, the medications used to treat mania and depression can often end and prevent the psychosis as well.
 But not always!
 Which is why many people with bipolar disorder take antipsychotics along with other bipolar medications.
 (The term neuroleptics is sometimes used in place of antipsychotics.)
 Before I go into the antipsychotic medication category, here is a recap of the medications used to treat bipolar disorder and whether they affect psychosis.
-There is an in-depth explanation of these medications in my article The Gold Standard For Treatment of Bipolar Disorder if you are not familiar with the topic.

 Lithium: A naturally occurring salt primarily used to treat bipolar mania - though it can help with depression symptoms as well.
 This is the only true 'mood stabilizer.'
 Considering that psychosis is always attached to either mania or depression, it makes sense that using Lithium to manage the mania can also prevent psychosis.
 The problem is that the side-effects can be very intense at the high doses needed to manage psychotic mania.